Snaresbrook Crown Court: Orphanage

 The Wanstead Infant Orphan Asylum was founded by the philanthropist Andrew Reed in 1827 and was based in Hackney.
 In the 1830s, and owing to a lack of space in the current building, Reed applied to the Crown Estate for a section of land in Snaresbrook, which was then part of Wanstead Forest, and a grant to help fund the building of a new premises.
 The application was successful and construction started on 27 June 1841.
 Scott and Moffatt were chosen to design the orphanage; the foundation stone was laid by Albert, Prince Consort in 1841.
 The Infant Orphanage Asylum was officially opened on 27 June 1843 by Leopold I of Belgium.
 It is designed in the Jacobean gothic style and cost £35,000 to construct.
 Queen Victoria was the first in a long line of royal patrons.

 The 1881 census recorded there being 74 staff and over 400 children at the institution.
-King George V, who was the patron of Reed's charity, renamed the asylum the Royal Infant Orphanage in 1919.
 The charity's eligibility criteria required that children had to be either fatherless or entirely orphaned; under the age of seven; and that their late fathers would have to have been considered by the trustees to be either "creditable" (not earning less than £50 a year upon their death), "respectable" (£100 a year), or "very respectable" (£400 a year).
 In exceptional circumstances, the institution accepted children whose fathers were still alive but "subject to confirmed lunacy or paralysis", according to a reporter for the Derbyshire Courier.
 Once admitted the institution would house and look after the children up to the age of 15.
 The youngest recorded child to reside at the orphanage was a six-month-old girl in 1849.
-An infirmary was added to the orphanage in the 1850s, followed by an assembly hall in 1862 and a swimming pool in 1880.
+An infirmary was added to the orphanage in the 1850s, followed by the chapel in 1860, an assembly hall in 1862 and a swimming pool in 1880.
 By 1860 there were 595 fatherless children housed at the orphanage.
-In 1919 King George V renamed the premises the Royal Infant Orphanage.
+King George V, who was the patron of Reed's charity, renamed the asylum the Royal Infant Orphanage, in 1919.